List of Mushoku Tensei characters: Ranoa University of Magic

 The beast-girl candidates to become the leader of their village.
 They are from the beast race with cat and dog characteristics, respectively.
+Linia is also Ghislaine's niece.

 One of the Special Students.
 A genius in her own right, she never shows up to class due to her research.

 A princess of the Asura kingdom who competes with her brother to the right to succeed the throne.
 Ariel is wise charismatic but vents her stress out through sadistic acts.
 She and her bodyguards develop a strong friendship during their time together.
 Ariel intends to become the queen to honor the people who died for her.

+He is Rudeus' cousin and the personal knight to princess Ariel Anemoi Asura on the university grounds.

-A young dwarf girl whom Zabana purchased to train her to help him create figurines.
+A young dwarf girl whom Zanoba purchased to train her to help him create figurines.

+The recently promoted vice-principal of the Ranoa Magic University, and Roxy's teacher.

+Counter Arrow

+She is the caring Vice leader of Counter Arrow, an adventurer party that helps Rudeus after he parts ways with Eris.

+An impulsive young member of Counter Arrow, who eventually takes interest in Rudeus.

+A kind and experienced magician of Counter Arrow specialized in Fire and Earth magic.